First Triathlon Race

 There is a Transition Area, which is an enclosed and secured area where an athlete’s bike and supporting race gear is stored for use during the race.
 Transition is typically referred to as “T1” (Transition 1) or “T2” (Transition 2).
 An athlete will “transition” twice during a race – once from the swim to the bike (T1), and again from the bike to the run (T2).
 Once on the run course, an athlete will not come back into transition and will end their race by running through the finish line chute to the finish line!

 The first step in entering a race is registration.
-KidzTri3 partners with IMAthlete as its’ online registrar.
-When registration opens, a link will appear on our website that will take you to the KidzTri3 IMAthlete registration portal.
+KidzTri3’s online registrar is imAthlete.
+When registration opens, a link will appear on our website that will take you to the KidzTri3 imAthlete registration portal.
 There you will complete the registration process for your athlete.

 KidzTri3 has many camps throughout the season to get your athlete prepared for race day.
 It is not required your athlete attend a camp, but if they’ve not raced before, we highly recommend it.
 If they have raced previously, then it doesn’t hurt to get more experience and learn some new training and racing tips from our world-class coaches.

 STEP 3 ~ Day Before Race Day